marimuthu003/Matplotlib-python/README.md

  5.filling plots according to median values.

- 6.creating Scatter plots and plotting the youtube trending videos data by viewcounts and likes acoordding to ratios.
+ 6.creating Scatter plots and plotting the youtube trending videos data by viewcounts and likes acordding to ratios.